Lynn Hershman Leeson

-Lynn Hershman Leeson (née Lynn Lester Hershman; born 1941) is a multimedia American artist and filmmaker.
-Her work combines art with social commentary, particularly on the relationship between people and technology.
-Leeson is a pioneer in new media, and her work with technology and in media-based practices helped legitimize digital art forms.
+Lynn Hershman Leeson (née Lynn Lester Hershman; born June 17, 1941) is an American multimedia artist and filmmaker.
+Her work with technology and in media-based practices is credited with helping to legitimize digital art forms.
 Her interests include feminism, race, surveillance, and artificial intelligence and identity theft through algorithms and data tracking.

-She has been referred to as a "new media pioneer" for the prescient incorporation of new science and technologies in her work.
-She is based in San Francisco, California.
+Hershman Leeson has been described as a "new media pioneer" for her integration of emerging technologies into her work and is one of five artists that art historian Patrick Frank examines in his 2024 book Art of the 1980s: As If the Digital Mattered.

 Early life and education

+Lynn Hershman was born in 1941 in Cleveland, Ohio.
+Her father, who had immigrated to the United States from Montreal, was a pharmacist, and her mother was a biologist.
+She reports experiencing both physical abuse and sexual abuse during her childhood.

-Lynn Hershman Leeson was born in 1941 in Cleveland, Ohio.
-Her father had emigrated there from Montreal.
-Leeson earned a bachelor's degree in Education, Museum Administration and Fine Arts from Case Western Reserve University in Cleveland (1963), and a Master of Fine Arts degree from San Francisco State University (1972).
+In 1963, Hershman graduated with a bachelor's degree in Education, Museum Administration and Fine Arts from Case Western Reserve University in Cleveland.
+After graduation, she moved to California intending to study painting and join the student activism at the University of California, Berkeley.
+She left Berkeley before registering for classes.
+She later completed a Master of Fine Arts degree from San Francisco State University in 1972.
 One aspect of Hershman's master's thesis involved writing art criticism under three pseudonyms: Prudence Juris, Herbert Goode and Gay Abandon.
+She received an honorary Ph.D degree from Pratt Institute in 2023.

 Career

-Leeson's work has as its themes: identity, consumerism, privacy in an era of surveillance, interfacing of humans and machines, feminism, violence, artificial intelligence and identity theft through algorithms and data tracking, and the relationship between real and virtual worlds.
+Hershman Leeson's work concerns identity, consumerism, privacy in an era of surveillance, interfacing of humans and machines, feminism, violence, artificial intelligence and identity theft through algorithms and data tracking, and the relationship between real and virtual worlds.
 Her work grew out of an installation art and performance tradition, with an emphasis on interactivity.
-With a practice spanning more than 40 years, Leeson has worked in performance, moving image, drawing, collage, text-based work, site-specific interventions, and later new media / digital technologies, and interactive net-based works.

 Her projects explore technology in digital media and science.
-Leeson was the first artist to launch an interactive piece using Videodisc, a precursor to DVD (Lorna, 1983–84), as well the first artist to incorporate a touch screen interface into her artwork (Deep Contact, 1984–1989).
+Hershman Leeson was the first artist to launch an interactive piece using Videodisc, a precursor to DVD (Lorna, 1983–84), as well the first artist to incorporate a touch screen interface into her artwork (Deep Contact, 1984–1989).
 Her networked robotic art installation (The Difference Engine #3, 1995–1998) is an example of her tendency to expand her artwork beyond the traditional realms of art.